practo/audit-license/README.md

 # Go Ahead
 - NPM license checker with CI / Github status support
 - Will fail your build when it encounters a dependency with a prohibitive license
-- Is an abstraction over the [License Checker](https://github.com/davglass/license-checker) package
+- Uses [License Checker](https://github.com/davglass/license-checker) package for parsing licenses